ibm-cloud-docs/secrets-manager/engine-private.md

 The validity period of an X.509 certificate is a required field that determines how long the certificate is trusted and remains valid.
 When you plan your CA hierarchy, work backwards from your preferred lifespan for the leaf certificates that you want to issue to your applications.
 Then, determine the validity period of the CA certificates.

 A certificate must have a validity period that is shorter than or equal to the validity period for the CA that issued it.
-For example, if you create a root CA with a time-to-live (TTL) of 10 years, any intermediate CAs that are subordinate to it must have a TTL that is equal to or less than 10 years.
+For example, if you create a root CA with a time-to-live (TTL) of 10 years, any intermediate Certificate Authorities that are subordinate to it must have a TTL that is equal to or less than 10 years.
 Likewise, if an intermediate CA has TTL of 3 years, any leaf certificates must have a TTL that is equal to or less than 3 years.
 {: important}

 1. Choose a validity period for your leaf certificates that is appropriate for your use case.